UnitVectorY-Labs/serviceauthcentral-firestore-bootstrap-gcp-tofu/README.md

 Additionally a record is needed to authorize the first user so they can log into the administrative web portal.

+A record for the Workload Identity Pool can also be created to allow the Workload Identity Pool to authenticate to the ServiceAuthCentral.

 ## Usage

 ```hcl